Polyurethane Advantages & Properties

 Polyurethane is an extremely versatile elastomer used in countless applications worldwide.
-Polyurethanes mechanical properties can be isolated and manipulated through creative chemistry which creates a number of unique opportunities to solve problems with performance characteristics unequaled in any other material.
-It is our understanding of how to seize these opportunities which allows Precision Urethane to provide “Flexible Solutions Through Polymeric Innovation.”
+Polyurethane's mechanical properties can be isolated and manipulated through creative chemistry which creates a number of unique opportunities to solve problems with performance characteristics unequaled in any other material.
+Our understanding of how to seize these opportunities allows Precision Urethane to provide “Flexible Solutions Through Polymeric Innovation.”

 Wide Range of Hardness